 Roman Holiday stars Audrey Hepburn as a princess who evades her bodyguards and goes off for an adventure in Rome.
 Gregory Peck plays a reporter who befriends her, and in doing so stumbles across the scoop of a lifetime.

-This movie would be worth watching for the delightful Audrey Hepburn alone, but it is also funny, bittersweet, and a little exciting too.
+This movie would be worth watching just for the delightful performances of Audrey Hepburn and Gregory Peck, but it is also funny, bittersweet, and a little exciting too.
 As well as all that, it is essential viewing for anyone who is planning an actual Roman Holiday any time soon!